SAS Resources for Enrolled Students

 Did you know?
 Approximately 20% of the Roger Williams University student population is registered with Student Accessibility Services (SAS) and has identified themselves to us as a student with a disability.

-The Student Accessibility Services program (SAS)
+Student Accessibility Services Office (SAS)

 We work with eligible students who: